bunkercoin/bunkercoin/README.md

 ### How can I help the network?

 The solid best way is to mine.
-Currently we recommend mining with a CPU to keep the network nice and usable.
 You can use any guide and miner that supports scrypt coins like Dogecoin, Litecoin, etc.

 ### Want to know the ports?
 Well here is the place to be!